The-Adam-The/expen-dr/README.md

-# python_project
+# Expen//dr

-Capstone project for Python unit
+Capstone project for Python unit at Codeclan.

 A simple expenditure app that allows users to track their expenditures.

+#Installation

 To run the app, you need to install Python 3.8 or greater, and Flask is required.